daneroo/im-penrose/README.md

 ## Pentagrid Ribbons

-## JS1k
+## JS1K
 This is the contest blurb:

 ### A Penrose by any other name

+With 5 dimensions this yields a Penrose Tiling;
+a 5-fold symmetric non-periodic tiling of the plane.

+Rich geometric subject, and beautiful tiling. squeezing it into 1k - priceless

+tl;dr
-n-Dimensional hypercube lattice projection into an n-fold symetric tiling of the plane.
+n-Dimensional hypercube lattice projection onto an n-fold symetric tiling of the plane.
 Random animation with n=3,5,7

-When n=5 dimensions this yields a Penrose Tiling, a 5-fold symmetric non-periodic tiling of the plane.

-Rich geometric subject
-Beautiful tiling
-under 1k - priceless

 how to minify: